 Every visitor can bring ordinary gifts and souvenirs, which cannot be used for commercial purposes.
 According to the present rates, as listed in the official table of custom fees, souvenirs that exceed the value of 175 EUR are subject to duty.
 For further information, please contact the Consulate General of the Republic of Poland in New York, tel.
 (646) 237-2100.

-Tips of 10% to 15% are customary in restaurants and cafes.
+Tips of 10% to 15% are customary in restaurants, room service or taxis.
 Tipping in self-service restaurants is not expected.
-Tips for porter’s services in hotels and train stations are expected, but amounts for services rendered are at the traveler’s discretion.
+Tips for porter’s services in hotels is expected, but amounts for services rendered are at the traveler’s discretion and hotel category.

-The uniform voltage in Poland is 220 Volts / 50 Hertz, since round, European-style two-pin plugs are used.
+The uniform voltage in Poland is 220 Volts / 50 Hertz.
+European-style two-pin plugs are used.
 Electrical equipment of 110 Volts / 60 Hertz requires the use of an adapter or a voltage converter.

 Every visitor can bring ordinary gifts and souvenirs, which cannot be used for commercial purposes.
 You must consider their nature and quantity.
 The total value must be less than 175 EUR.
 According to the present rates, as listed in the official table of custom fees, souvenirs that exceed the value of 175 EUR are subject to duty.
 For further information, please contact the Consulate General of the Republic of Poland in New York, tel.
 (646) 237-2100.